-- 1.6 This planning application has been made to positively respond to collaborative engagement with Camden and its consultees.
-It is understood that no comments from statutory consultees relating to transport and highways matters were received since the 2023 Scheme was submitted.
-As such, the scope and methodology of the 2023 Scheme has been retained in this planning application, with amendments made to reflect the change in the development proposed. - 1.7 The principal purpose of this Transport Assessment ('TA') is to consider the effect of the development on transport issues including sustainable travel, trip generation, the operation of the local highway network, traffic management, parking and servicing. - 1.8 Caneparo Associates has extensive experience of working on development proposals of this nature within London and the London Borough of Camden (LBC).
-It is with the benefit of this experience, and on-site observations that this report has been prepared. - 1.9 Owing to the scale of the proposed development, the Transport for London (TfL) guidance prescribes that no assessment of the transport impact is necessary for hotel developments of fewer than 75 bedrooms which is approximately 20% larger than the proposed scheme.
-However, in recognition of the location of the development which is accessed from and has frontage to the TfL Strategic Road Network (the A41 / Finchley Road), this report has been prepared to undertake a comprehensive assessment of the proposals, including a consideration of the Healthy Streets Indicators, to align with the latest TfL guidance for Transport Assessments. - 1.10 The remainder of the report is set out as follows: - Section 2 describes the existing and proposed Site and surroundings; - Section 3 reviews the relevant transport planning policy; - Section 4 details the Site accessibility and presents the Active Travel Audit; - Section 5 sets out the multi-modal trip generation assessment; - Section 6 considers the effects of the development; - Section 7 outlines the construction phasing; - Section 8 presents the mitigation measures; and - Section 9 provides a summary and conclusion.
+- 1.8 The principal purpose of this Transport Assessment ('TA') is to consider the effect of the development on transport issues including sustainable travel, trip generation, the operation of the local highway network, traffic management, parking and servicing. - 1.9 Caneparo Associates has extensive experience of working on development proposals of this nature within London and the London Borough of Camden (LBC).
+It is with the benefit of this experience, and on-site observations that this report has been prepared. - 1.10 Owing to the scale of the Proposed Development, the Transport for London (TfL) guidance prescribes that no assessment of the transport impact is necessary for hotel developments of fewer than 75 bedrooms which is approximately 44% larger than the proposed scheme.
+However, in recognition of the location of the development which is accessed from and has frontage to the TfL Strategic Road Network (the A41 / Finchley Road), this report has been prepared to undertake a comprehensive assessment of the proposals, including a consideration of the Healthy Streets Indicators, to align with the latest TfL guidance for Transport Assessments.

+1.11 The remainder of the report is set out as follows:

+Section 2 - describes the existing and proposed Site and surroundings;

+Section 3 - outlines the development proposals